PNone/ConfiBot/README.md

 create a config.json file with the name of the profile you want to download from, and your instagram credentials in it:
 Don't forget a tesseract.exe location
+`json
 {
-  "username": "Your username",
+  "username": "Your Instagram username",
-  "password": "Your password",
+  "password": "Your Instagram password", "profileName": "instagram_profile_to_fetch_from", "tesseractExec": "absolutePathToExec",
-  "profileName": "profile_to_fetch_from",
-  "tesseractExec": "absolutePathToExec",
   "language": "original_language_pytesseract_format",
   "srcLanguage": "original_language_google_translate_format",